Electrical calculator · insulation resistance / IR test / megger / fault finding

 FAQ

-Short answers written for UK temporary electrical and HVAC planning work.
+Short answers for UK temporary electrical and HVAC planning.

 Turn L-N, L-E and N-E insulation-resistance readings into practical next-step notes for damp circuits, appliances and fault finding.
 It is mainly for UK electrical review work, especially where a quick pre-check is needed before selecting equipment or changing a temporary setup.

-No. It is a competent-person planning aid only.
+No. Treat it as a pre-check for the conversation or job file.
 Final decisions still need current BS 7671 requirements, manufacturer data, inspection, testing, risk assessment and the actual site conditions.

-It normally means the margin is weak, an assumption is missing, or the load should be split, staged, moved closer to the supply, reduced or reviewed by a competent electrician before use.
+It normally means the margin is weak, an assumption is missing, or the load should be split, staged, moved closer to the supply, reduced or checked by a qualified electrician before use.

 Estimate PSCC or PEFC from Ze and voltage, compare against device breaking capacity, and draft a quick test-sheet note.